kodestudio/Turing/README.md

 # Turing
-## A brand new programming language with multi-purpose used for developers.
+## A completely new programming language which has multi-purpose, suitable for developers.
-### 1. What is this project?
+### 1. What is Turing?

-* This project is an open-source project made by team HydroOS, with the support from Kode organisation to tribute **Alan Turing**.
+* Turin is an open-source project made by the Hydro OS team, with the support from Kode organization to tribute **Alan Turing**.
-* This programming language is based on Free Pascal,GNU Pascal and KodePas Compiler.
+* This programming language is based on Free Pascal, GNU Pascal and KodePas Compiler.
 * This project **is not** a customization of Pascal, we build Turing from **Scratch** with the support of **Pascal's Compiler**.
 * We hope this language will help to reduce the development process and easily to maintain or refractor code.